The Dinner Jacket That Was Not Seen

 Part of this evolving makeover also included him wearing different and slightly flashier clothing and accessories in order to attract attention from afar and to stand out in the crowd of all the similarly clothed, male, Dockers wearing sloths who usually populated my bar on the weekends.
 Among his more favored accessories was a white fedora-style hat with a bold patterned band.
 The accoutrement worked rather well, and he began to have a lot more women approach him to flirt and strike up conversation.
 This is, in fact, what happened on this particular Saturday night shortly after a group of about 6 people came in and ordered a round of drinks.
 There were a few women in the group and one was wearing a very short, and very tight, green, one shoulder dress. tan, barelegged and propped up to an impressive height in a pair of wedges, she had dark blonde hair and garnered no small amount of attention from the malingering guests at the bar.
 This included my friend, whom I will call Dennis.
 As the group began to order their respective drinks, I could see Dennis considering his conversational points of entry and doing the necessary mental calculus required before approaching a strange woman at a bar.
 The groups round consisted of the usual assortment of vodka sodas, etc. with the last two drinks standing out slightly.
 One being a Maker’s Mark on the rocks and the girl in the green dress’ order: a Bellini.

 A Bellini?
 At 3 am?
 I hesitated and thought about suggesting something more appropriate to the hour and setting but I learned long ago not to argue or even try to understand these things.
 As I rummaged through my low-boy fridge to find the white peach puree, checked the expiration date and then began to mix her cocktail, I noticed her grab the glass of Maker’s Mark while the other guys back was turned and take a huge gulp of his bourbon.
-My mouth dropped agape momentarily as I stirred the puree into the Prosecco.
+My mouth was agape momentarily as I stirred the puree into the Prosecco.
 I was both stunned and impressed.

 I probably should have been concerned, but then, there was the matter of that dress.
 While I stirred and began to pour, Dennis feebly struck up a conversation with her, using some sort of mundane but ultimately effective opener.
 Broken clock theory at its best.
 She bit and they were chatting pleasantly as I served her cocktail.